excap3r/music-discord-rich-presence-macos/README.md

 ### Core Components

 - **App**: The main application controller that orchestrates all components
-- **Player Detection**: Abstractions and implementations for detecting music players and retrieving song information
 - **Discord Presence**: Manages the Discord Rich Presence connection and updates
 - **Window Manager**: Detects and manages window titles for song information extraction
-- **Song Info**: Processes and enriches song information from various sources
+- **Song Info**: Processes and enriches song information from various sources using nowplaying-cli and other methods

+### Song Information Retrieval

+The `SongInfoRetriever` class handles all song detection using these methods:

+1. **Media Remote API**: Uses nowplaying-cli to access the macOS Media Remote API
+2. **Process Detection**: Checks running processes to identify active media players
+3. **Window Title Parsing**: Extracts song info from application window titles
+4. **API Enrichment**: Enhances song info with additional metadata from the Deezer API

 ### Project Structure